hugorodgerbrown/HipMail/readme.txt

 3. Download and amend the source code in this repo - updating the AUTH_TOKEN and ROOM_ID variables in the hipmailer.py file
 4. Upload to your own GAE account.

-The email address to which to send the notifications will depend on the AppEngine app_id you use.
+The email address to which to send the notifications will depend on the AppEngine app_id you use - more details can be found on the Google help site here - http://code.google.com/appengine/docs/python/mail/receivingmail.html